SajidI17/StudentCRUDA3/README.md

 This is a Maven project that does basic PostgreSQL queries.

-# JDK-17
+# Pre-req Software
-Before running, ensure you have JDK-17 installed on your machine
+- Before running, ensure you have JDK-17 installed on your machine
+-

 # Setup
 1. Clone the repo locally